aminyasser/cinema-booking-system/README.md

 # YDAR
-YDAR is a cinema booking system.
+YDAR is a cinema booking system
-Using PHP in OOP style and MYSQL.
+Using PHP in OOP style and MYSQL (Still working on dashboard).

 ## Features

-1 - Sign in / Sign UP
+- Sign in / Sign UP
-2 - Add Categories to your account or Remove it.
+- Add Categories to your account or Remove it.
-3 - Choose The Cinema.
+- Choose The Cinema.
-4 - Select witch movie to watch from Cinema page.
+- Select witch movie to watch from Cinema page.
-5 - Select the date and time and select seats.
+- Select the date and time and select seats.
-6 - Show Ticktes in User Profile.
+- Show Ticktes in User Profile.
-7 - Cancel The Ticket.
+- Cancel The Ticket.
-8 - Show Movies Depend on User Categories in Profile.
+- Show Movies Depend on User Categories in Profile.

 ## Running locally